Join the Team at Zach

 PAY:

-Beginning rate starting at $21 - $23/hour commensurate with experience and qualifications.
+This position is paid year-round but includes 6-8 weeks off during the summer per the program calendars.
+Beginning salary starting between $35,000-$40,000 annually, commensurate with experience and qualifications.
 New hires are typically brought into the organization between the minimum and midpoint of the range posted depending upon qualifications, years of experience in a similar role, internal equity, and the budgeted amount for the role.

 Some of the great benefits available to Zach Employees: